-Are you wondering whether to move to Marbella or buy property in Marbella?
+Are you wondering whether to move to Marbella or to buy property in Marbella?
 Let us share some interesting factors with you to help you make the right decision …

 Exclusive Marbella.
-The five star destination.
-Marbella is renowned for world-class tourism, celebrity visitors, michelin star restaurants, luxury yachts and shopping.
-Step away from the five star destination and you find a working town with real residents enjoying a Mediterranean lifestyle.
+The five-star destination.
+Marbella is renowned for world-class tourism, celebrity visitors, Michelin star restaurants, luxury yachts and shopping.
+Step away from the five-star destination and you find a working town with real residents enjoying a Mediterranean lifestyle.

 Marbella is divided into various neighbourhoods, from San Pedro de Alcantara in the west to east Marbella down to Cabopino in the east.
-Each has its own personality and depending on your’s, there will be a neighbourhood in Marbella just right for your living needs.
+Each has its own personality and depending on yours, there will be a neighbourhood in Marbella just right for your living needs.

 Marbella is situated on the western side of the Costa del Sol.
 A 45-minute car drive to Malaga airport, and with good access as you have both the coast road and toll highway running past.

 The N340 coast road splits Marbella, east Marbella and San Pedro de Alcantara into what we call beachside and mountainside.
 If you want to be beachside of the N340 coast road, expect to pay premium prices for a property purchase or long-term rental.

 The municipal of Marbella is varied.
 Whatever type of life you’re looking for when you relocate to Spain, there’s a neighbourhood in Marbella that should suit.
 As long as you’re not looking for a country location, then check out our articles on Alhaurin el Grande and Mijas Pueblo.